Writing a modern tonal piano concerto.

-The third movement begins with a slow series of string chords.
-These give way to a rhythmic theme which appears like a rondo theme with various other themes and development sanwiched between.
+The third movement begins with a series of slow, tender string chords.
+The opening theme of the concerto is hinted at.
+These give way to a rhythmic theme which is derived from the end of the theme from the second movement.
+This theme appears like a rondo theme with various other themes and development sandwiched between.
 The central section develops the descending scale motif from the first movement to become an expansive and sweeping theme – in other words one of my favourite compositions Reunion!

-The coda starts with a minimalist expansion of the rhythmic theme, followed by new workings on earlier themes.
-A prominent rhythm is inserted in canon onto the chords which began the third movement.
-The chord sequence cadences in into a happier mixolydian tonality.
+But there is more to come!
+The final coda section begins with a minimalist expansion of the rhythmic theme, followed by new variations of earlier themes.
+One prominent rhythm is used in canon and combined with the chord sequence which began the third movement.
+This time the sequence cadences in into a happier mixolydian tonality.

 The tail piece to the concerto subtly brings back the outline of the opening theme of the first movement.
-This is a sort of combination of references of the first and last movements and the concerto ends with many unpredictable rhythms in celebration.
+There is a combination ideas from the first and last movements and the concerto ends with many unpredictable rhythms in a triumphant celebration!

 Working with themes economically and homogeneously is something Sibelius loved to do.
 The themes go on journeys like characters in a book and accumulate significance with each transformation.
-I think of my music as a kind of intellectual popular music which I hope does not need a degree in music to enjoy or understand.
+I think of my music as a kind of intellectual popular music which hopefully will be immediately enjoyable and understood.
+Repeated listening will reveal the extra layers and depth within.